 Photo is only for illustrative purposes

-Take a break from the busy city and relax your body after a full day of sightseeing by doing yoga in the park.
+One of the best non-touristy things to do is to take a break from the busy city and relax your body after a full day of sightseeing.
+You can achieve this by doing yoga in the park.
 This English-speaking yoga group is for yogis of all abilities and takes place in various iconic venues throughout the city.
 Usually you’ll find them in el Jardin de Turia in the city centre, however they also hold special yoga sessions on the beach during the full moon.
 What better way to recharge your batteries and make new friends in the city?

 Yoga with Jennison: Yoga in the Park